tr3e/InterGen/README.md

 ## Citation

-If you find our work useful in your research, please cite:
+If you find our work useful in your research, please consider citing:

 ```
 @article{liang2024intergen,